 If you don't have the printer connected to the internet, you can update the firmware using a USB drive.
 Download the firmware file from https://prusa3d.com/drivers, place it on a USB drive and plug it into the printer.
-The system will recognize the file on the drive and initiate the update process automatically.
+Then, go to Main Menu - Settings - Firmware.